eastein/gitwrench/README.md

 <A name="toc2-10" title="To Add" />
 ## To Add

-Eventually I'd like to be able to automate taking action, but for now it just analyzes working copies.

-Another feature I would like to add is the ability to integrate with git-svn, and to be able to determine that the remote master would get changes if it were pulled from, and to support tracking branches other than master.
+* automate taking action such as fetches and pulls
+* support tracking branches other than master.
+* Detect untracked files - if git-python is new enough.

-Detect untracked files.
-Integrate with submodules somehow.
+* Integrate with submodules somehow.
+* detect remote head updated status for git-svn
+* work with mercurial
+* work with bazaar
+* work with svn